Schlechtwetterfront/vue-dialogs/README.md

 #### Getting typed props and specifying the return value

-Due to a limitation of TypeScript (lack of partial generics interference), the type of the component props cannot be inferred if the type of the return value is specified
+Due to a limitation of TypeScript (lack of partial generics inference), the type of the component props cannot be inferred if the type of the return value is specified

 ```ts
 await dialogs.show<boolean>(DialogComponent, { prop: 'value' });